Ukraine: Agro-Industrial Poultry Farm

 The Complaints

-As a result, in June 2018, community members from the local villages of Olyanytsya, Zaozerne and Kleban filed complaints to the accountability offices of the International Finance Corporation (IFC) and of the European Bank for Reconstruction and Development (EBRD), which together have provided more than US$600 million in financing to MHP.
-Villagers are requesting the IFC’s Compliance Advisor Ombudsman (CAO) and the EBRD’s Project Complaint Mechanism (PCM) to facilitate a dialogue process with the company to answer their questions and address their concerns.
+As a result, in June 2018, community members from the local villages of Olyanytsya, Zaozerne and Kleban filed complaints to the accountability offices of the International Finance Corporation (IFC) and of the European Bank for Reconstruction and Development (EBRD), which together have provided more than US$900 million in financing to MHP.
+Villagers are requesting the IFC’s Compliance Advisor Ombudsman (CAO) and the EBRD’s Project Complaint Mechanism (PCM) to facilitate a dialogue process with the company, and, if the dialogue fails, conduct compliance reviews to determine whether the repeated investments in MHP violated the banks social and environmental safeguards.

 IFC – CAO complaint available in English and Ukrainian